kenzaslaoui/Coder_Debugger/README.md

 I finetuned the debugging model (Deepseek Coder 6.7B intruct) using quantized LoRA.
 The finetuning process was done on Google Colab due to resource constraints.

-Most of the files in this project were generated from jupyter notebooks as I needed to use google collab both for training and inference.
+Most of the files in this project were generated from jupyter notebooks as I needed to use google colab for both training and inference.

 I could not push the finetuned model to github due to resource constraints.
 However, you can access the finetuned model through this link: https://drive.google.com/drive/folders/1Uh1uj1Ih4L3GWQ2Bk1pVDm0e_wDxjNU1?usp=sharing